dayusun/SMKLE/README.md

     obs_times: observation times for covariates
     censoring: censoring time

 It is in the [tidy data format](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) that each row represents the observed covariates at one observation time point.
-The following is an example:
+The following is an example data generated for one subject:

           X delta covariates[,1]  [,2] obs_times censoring
       <dbl> <lgl>          <dbl> <dbl>     <dbl>     <dbl>